mjbarnes/git-tutorial/Readme.md

 ## Introduction

-### What is Git
+### Git is
-Git is a distributed revision control and source code management system.
+A distributed revision control and source code management system.
 Git allows a user to turn a directory into a repository with complete history and full revision tracking capabilities.
 Git repositories do not rely on a central server.

-#### Getting started
+#### Getting started with Git
-If you have not used Git before please follow the steps below to Download/Install/Configure Git.
-If you already have Git installed please skip the ##Git Basics section - https://github.com/j0hnb/git-tutorial#git-basics
+If you have not used Git before please follow the steps below to [Download/Install/Configure Git](https://github.com/j0hnb/git-tutorial#downloadinstallconfigure-git "Download/Install/Configure Git").
+If you already have Git installed please skip the [Git Basics workshop](https://github.com/j0hnb/git-tutorial#git-basics-workshop "Git Basics workshop").

 ## Overview
 * Download/Install/Configure Git